The Great Wildebeest Migration

 The Great Migration is the largest herd movement of animals on the planet.
 In fact, with up to 1,000 animals per km², the great columns of wildebeest can be seen from space.

-The numbers are astonishing: over 1.2 million wildebeest and 300,000 zebra along with topi and other gazelle move constantly through the Sout to North of Serengeti National Park – Maasai Mara National Reserve ecosystem in search of nutritious grass and water.
+The numbers are astonishing: over 1.2 million wildebeest and 300,000 zebra, along with topi and other gazelle, move constantly through the South to the North of Serengeti National Park – Maasai Mara National Reserve ecosystem in search of nutritious grass and water.

 Guided by survival instinct, each wildebeest will cover 800 to 1,000km on its individual journey along age-old migration routes.
-Hungry predators including lions, leopards, cheetahs, hyenas, wild dogs and crocs make sure only the strongest survive in this natural spectacle also known as ‘the greatest show on Earth.’
+Hungry predators, including lions, leopards, cheetahs, hyenas, wild dogs, and crocodiles, make sure only the strongest survive in this natural spectacle also known as ‘the greatest show on Earth.’

 The circuit takes the animals from the Ngorongoro Conservation Area (although not into the Crater itself) in the south of the Serengeti in Tanzania, up through the Serengeti and cross into the Masai Mara in Kenya, and back again.
 The journey is beset with danger: young calves are hunted by predators, the slow and old are brought down by the pride of lions, crocodiles take their share of the stragglers, and the weak and exhausted drown.